MESH-Research/invenio-remote-user-data-kcworks/README.md

 ## Sending update notices to the webhook

 The service can also be triggered by a webhook signal from the remote ID provider.
-A webhook signal should be sent to the endpoint https://example.org/api/webhooks/user_data_update/ and the request must include a security token (provided by the Invenio admins) in the request header.
+A webhook signal should be sent to the endpoint ``https://example.org/api/webhooks/users/update`` (preferred) or the deprecated ``https://example.org/api/webhooks/user_data_update``; the request must include a security token (provided by the Invenio admins) in the request header.
 This token is set in the REMOTE_USER_DATA_WEBHOOK_TOKEN configuration variable.

 The webhook signal should be a POST request with a JSON body.
 The body should be a JSON object whose top-level keys are